estone65/lab1/contract (no longer relevant).md

 ## SCHEDULE

-Note: This is a draft.
+Note: This is a draft, which needs to be revised with the original lab 5 in it.
 Feedback welcome and appreciated!
 I chose modules based on how the names sounded, but I am not certain those are the best choices (and it also might be too many labs).
 Please feel free to suggest additions and subtractions based on your knowledge of my interests.
 The only clear constraint is finishing this course by the end of March, as I will be leaving for a variety of trips starting in April.
 I left some time after the completion of the course to discuss simulations.

 - [ ] Module 01, 01/01 - 01/05 : What is Data Science and Meet the
   Toolkit